jonlpersson/ed-latimore/site/_posts/2022-06-28-sober-october.md

   that changes your life.
 image: /assets/images/thumbnails/ed-latimore-drinking-beer-from-40-ounce.jpg
 ---
-I wouldn’t know myself to the extent that I do, had I not made the decision to quit drinking alcohol in 2013.
+I wouldn’t know myself to the extent that I do, had I not decided to quit drinking alcohol in 2013.
 Years of drinking turned alcohol from a social activity to a crutch for me.

 I’m far from alone in that, but many people never make it to that moment of clarity.

 Substance abuse indirectly kills roughly 12 million people each year.
 About 350,000 of those deaths are the direct result of an overdose.
 Men are more likely to abuse substances, and 50% of overdose deaths happen to people 50 years old or younger.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>

 I’ll be honest.
-Even if you do have a problem, you probably aren’t allowing yourself the space to recognize it enough to make the changes you need to.
+Even if you have a problem, you probably aren’t allowing yourself the space to recognize it enough to make the necessary changes.

 This is why I’m a big fan of Sober October.

-If alcohol is taking from you the way it did me for so many years, the challenge is a first liberating step on your own sobriety journey.
+If alcohol is taking from you the way it did me for so many years, the challenge is the first liberating step on your sobriety journey.
 If this is just a time out for you, a month of sobriety will still bring life-changing clarity and health benefits that can springboard you toward becoming the best version of yourself.

-In this article, we’ll explore Sober October and how this hard reset of abstaining and wellness can change your life.
+This article will explore Sober October and how this hard reset of abstaining and wellness can change your life.

 ***Watch my Ted Talk on what I learned about the relationship between addiction and identity.***